 Your doctor or diabetes educator will discuss the various types of available strips and meters and prescribe one for you.
 They will also talk with you about how often to check your glucose.

 A newer technology called continuous glucose monitoring measures glucose levels every few minutes throughout the day and night.
 It uses a device called a sensor that is inserted under the skin.
 The sensor then transmits information about glucose levels to a small monitor (about the size of a cellphone).

 When should you see your doctor?

 If you or your child have symptoms or a family history of diabetes, ask your doctor if testing is needed.
 Having diabetes requires daily care.
 All general physicians (family doctors, internists, primary care physicians) can diagnose and treat diabetes.
-Some people see an endocrinologist, a specialist in diabetes and other hormone-related conditions, for treatment.
+Some people, especially children and adolescents, see an endocrinologist, a specialist in diabetes and other hormone-related conditions, for treatment.

 Questions to ask your doctor

 - What can I (or my child) do to keep blood glucose level on target?

 - What should I (or my child) eat?